Iced-Coded/wplace-status/README.md

 ## What NodeJS versions does the server.js support?

-It support NodeJS 20.x and 22.x; Due to the node-fetch, it just doesn't work out of box with NodeJS 18.x, sorry.
+It supports NodeJS 20.x and 22.x; Due to the node-fetch, it just doesn't work out of box with NodeJS 18.x, sorry.

 ## Can I use your work?